dotnet/csharpstandard/standard/types.md

 >     // s is not null:
 >     int length = s.Length;
 >
->     _ = s = null; // Null check by testing equality.
-The null state of o is maybe null
+>     _ = s == null; // Null check by testing equality.
+The null state of s is maybe null
->     length = s.Length; // warning, and changes the null state of o to not null
+>     length = s.Length; // Warning, and changes the null state of o to not null
 >
 >     _ = s?.Length; // The ?. is a null check and changes the null state of o to maybe null
 >     if (s.Length > 4) // Warning.
 Changes null state of o to not null